Best Private Student Loans for 2024

 Loan terms and fees

-Discover’s loans are the right decision if you need to cover bigger financial gaps while you’re in college.
+Discover’s loans are a good choice if you need to cover bigger financial gaps while you’re in college.
 However, if you need money to buy books, taking out a loan is not your smartest option: Much like other lenders, Discover sets its lower limit on loan amounts at $1,000.
 The maximum borrowing amount covers full college costs.

 Eligibility requirements and application process